Skip to content

 CULTIVATION OF ORNAMENTAL PLANTS

-The cultivation of ornamental flower includes:
+The cultivation of ornamental flowers includes:

-2. Choice of planting materials which can be seeds or vegetative parts such as stems, roots, leaves (e.g bryophylum) and stolons
+2. Choice of planting materials, which can be seeds or vegetative parts such as stems, roots, leaves (e.g bryophylum) and stolons

 3. Methods of cultivation

-• Use of prepared bed
+• Use of a prepared bed

-• Direct sowing to the soil
+• Direct sowing into the soil

-• Use of nylon bag
+• Use of a nylon bag

 • Use of pots